muhammedjamsheer/Angular/Basics.md

 ### Data Bindings in Angular
 The data binding in Angular can be broadly classified into two groups.
-One way binding or two-way binding __One way data binding__
+One way binding or two-way binding.
+ __One way data binding__
 In one way binding data flows from one direction.
 Either from view to component or from component to view examples of one way data bindings are
 1. __Interpolation__    - Interpolation uses the double curly braces expression {{}} to display  data from the component class to the template.
 2. __Property Binding__ - In Property binding we can bind data from component class to the the DOM properties of an HTML element.Property binding uses the square brackets [ ] syntax.
-3. __Event Binding__ Data flows from the DOM to the component.When a DOM event occurs such as click etc
+3. __Event Binding__ Data flows from the DOM to the component.When a DOM event occurs such as click etc.
  __Two way data binding__
- In two  way binding Data flows both ways ie, changes made in the HTML template is automatically reflect in the component class and vice versa
+ In two  way binding Data flows both ways ie, changes made in the HTML template is automatically reflect in the component class and vice versa.
 The Angular uses the ngModel directive to achieve the two-way binding.
 Two-way data binding = property binding + event binding.